How To Make Lace Closure Look Natural?

 - Select a good quality lace closure that the color and texture similar to your natural real hair.

-- Part the hair in the closure to get a natural look you like. closure parts slightly to the side will look more natural than middle parts.
+- Part the hair in the closure to get a natural look you like. closure parts slightly to the side will look more natural than the middle parts.

 2. Choose the Lace Color That Can Match Your Skin Tone